 Note that it’s not possible to unmute another person.
 Therefore you need to ask the participants to unmute their audio when it’s required.
 If you want to mute and unmute yourself, just click the microphone icon at the bottom of the window.

-– To remove a participant, it depends if you are using Meet from a G Suite account or a personal Google Account:
+– To remove a participant, it depends if you are using Meet from a Google Workspace account or a personal Google Account:

-- Meetings organized with a G Suite account: In case it’s necessary, any participant from the domain that held the meeting can remove another participant.
+- Meetings organized with a Google Workspace account: In case it’s necessary, any participant from the domain that held the meeting can remove another participant.